Vijay-2021/oldenburg-roads-network/README.md

     $ cd build
     $ cmake ..
     ```
-At this point the build directory should be setup and you should be able to build our `main` executable and test suite.
+At this point, the build directory should be setup and you should be able to build our `main` executable and test suite.

 ### Building Main Executable
 In the build directory you created above run the following commands.